kiedtl/mobs_hs/README.md

 ![Hell Sentinel screenshot](assets/screenshot.png)

-(Yes, the textures and mesh are horrible.
-If you think you can do the DCSS sprite justice, *please* get in touch.)
+(Yes, the textures and mesh aren't great.
+If you think you can do the DCSS sprite justice, *or just improve the "feel" of the textures, please* get in touch.)

-**Version:** 2025-01-18
+**Version:** 2025-01-29

 **Dependencies:** default, mobs (mobs_redo)

+Optional dependencies: moreores, technic *(for spawn rules)*

 ## License